InterviewGoldsmiths, University of London06.12.2023

 Jason Wee

 Jason Wee is an artist-curator, writer and researcher based in Harlem, New York and Singapore.
 Jason’s practice considers polyphony and ‘powerless’ minor poetics within architecture, infrastructure and history.
 Founder of Grey Projects, Singapore, he organises residencies and the island-wide open-studio tour Walk Walk Don’t Run.
 Recent projects include undesirable literatures in Malaya, Kochi-Muziris Biennale (2022) and queer secrecy choreographies, Asia Society Triennale (2020).
-A 2005–06 Studio Fellow at the Whitney Independent Study Program, Jason’s sculptures and photographs exhibit internationally, and he teaches poetry, design history and alternative publishing.
+A 2005–06 Studio Fellow at the Whitney Independent Study Programme, Jason’s sculptures and photographs exhibit internationally.

 Jason Wee is currently the 2023 Asymmetry PhD Scholar in ‘Advanced Practices’ at Goldsmiths, University of London.